 What is not great about this sales question is that is too broad.
 And that means the answer that the prospect can come back with can be in any number of different areas.

 If you ask that question to a business owner or executive, they could come back with an answer that pertains to HR, Operations, Finance, or IT.
 The problem with that is that you likely sell a set of products or services that impact a very specific area and their answer might not come back matching up with your area of specialization and expertise.

 For example, let’s say that you help to improve operations for a business.
 And the prospect answers that their HR and staffing keep them up at night.
 This is a not-so-optimum situation and it is caused by asking a probing question that is very broad.

 The Impact of this Mismatch

 You accomplished something good when the prospect answers your probing question – you found out that they have pain.
 But it does not match with what you were looking for.

-This creates a less than optimum situation because you most likely do not have deep knowledge in the area that is mentioned if there is a mismatch, or at least not as much knowledge than you do in your area of expertise.
+This creates a less-than-optimum situation because you most likely do not have deep knowledge in the area that is mentioned if there is a mismatch, or at least not as much knowledge as you do in your area of expertise.